Transport in Brisbane: Trains

 Construction of the network began in 1865 and has been progressively expanded in the subsequent centuries.
 Electrification of the network was completed between 1979 and 1988.
-The Cross River Rail project includes a twin rail tunnel (5.9 km long) which will pass under the Brisbane River to link two new railway stations at Albert Street in the CBD and Woolloongabba is under construction and scheduled to be completed in 2024.
+The Cross River Rail project includes a twin rail tunnel (5.9 km long) which will pass under the Brisbane River to link two new railway stations at Albert Street in the CBD and Woolloongabba is under construction and scheduled to be completed in 2025.

 Buses

-Brisbane has a large dedicated bus rapid transit network, the Brisbane busway network.
-The bus network comprises over 400 routes and 10,000 stations.
+Brisbane's bus network comprises over 400 routes and 10,000 stations.
+The city has a large dedicated bus rapid transit network known as the Busway.
 Buses are channeled into the central business district and surrounds via the South East Busway, the Northern Busway and the Eastern Busway.
-The main network hubs are the King George Square, Queen Street, and Roma Street busway stations.
+The central hubs are King George Square busway station and Queen Street bus station.

-Brisbane City Council operates most of its suburban and urban bus services under the Translink integrated public transport scheme.
-TransLink is responsible for all timetabling and ticketing on Brisbane City Council (Transport for Brisbane) buses, which Transport for Brisbane constructs, leases back (a sell and leaseback scheme operating between the Council and State) and operates.
+Brisbane City Council operates most of its urban and suburban bus services under the Translink integrated public transport scheme.
+Translink is responsible for all timetabling and ticketing on Brisbane City Council (Transport for Brisbane) buses, which Transport for Brisbane constructs, leases back (a sell and leaseback scheme operating between the Council and State) and operates.

-Outer suburb bus service providers include: Brisbane Bus Lines, Caboolture Bus Lines, Hornibrook Bus Lines, Kangaroo Bus Lines, Logan City Bus Service, Mt Gravatt Bus Service, Park Ridge Transit, Thompson Bus Services, Transdev Queensland and Westside Bus Company.
+Outer suburb bus service providers include: Brisbane Bus Lines, Caboolture Bus Lines, Hornibrook Bus Lines, Kangaroo Bus Lines, Clarks Logan City Bus Service, Mt Gravatt Bus Service, Park Ridge Transit, Thompsons Bus Service, Transdev Queensland and Westside Bus Company.

-Buses generally operate on a 05:00 to midnight timetable throughout the week, with some Friday and Saturday night 24-hour services.
-This puts the bus network out of the reach of early morning shift workers.
-In addition to the local bus routes, most routes in Brisbane are express (CityXpress) and don't observe minor stops.
-Buses on some routes, prefixed with a P, are prepaid (only pre-purchased tickets or go cards).
+Buses generally operate between 05:00am and 12:00am throughout the week, with some Friday and Saturday night 24-hour services.
+In addition to the local bus routes, many routes are express (CityXpress) and don't observe minor stops (marked with a blue bus stop sign instead of white).
+All Brisbane City Council buses are prepaid (only pre-purchased tickets, go cards or credit and debit cards).

+The Brisbane Metro consists of two routes covering 21 kilometres, linking Brisbane's outer suburbs with the CBD.
+Metro Route M2 commenced service on 28 January 2025 between RBWH and UQ Lakes, whilst Metro Route M1 commenced service on 30 June 2025 between Roma Street and Eight Mile Plains.

+The CityGlider consists of two routes covering the inner city.
+The Blue CityGlider (route 60) operates between Teneriffe and West End via the CBD.
+The Maroon CityGlider (route 61) operates between Ashgrove and Coorparoo via the CBD.
+They use branded buses stopping only at specified CityGlider stops.
+The Blue CityGlider runs every 5 minutes in peak hours and every 10 to 15 minutes outside peak hours.
+The Maroon CityGlider runs every 10 minutes in peak hours and every 15 to 30 minutes outside peak hours.